 1. Craft your promise before you consider regulation

 A common issue is that fintech businesses craft weak or underwhelming value propositions for fear of stepping outside the legislation and suffering the consequences.
 Naturally, this is a valid concern.
-But it doesn’t mean your marketing material should suffer.
+But it doesn't mean your marketing campaigns should suffer.